vmware-tanzu/velero-plugin-for-aws/README.md

 ### Prerequisites

 * Velero 1.6.0 or later
-* AWS plugin must be installed, either at install time, or by running `velero plugin install velero/velero-plugin-for-aws:v1.2.0`
+* AWS plugin must be installed, either at install time, or by running `velero plugin add velero/velero-plugin-for-aws:v1.2.0`

 ### Configure S3 bucket and credentials